 On the other hand, significant work was conducted to encourage online filing via ePCT by the applicants.
 In that regard, INAPI and WIPO arranged public webinars for applicants to learn more about this tool from a practical approach.
-After that, a user's manual in Spanish was drafted, which is currently under revision by WIPO Officers, and it is expected to release it in the near future.
+After that, a user's manual in Spanish was drafted, which was revised by WIPO Officers.
+This new manual was successfully released and helped our users to have a better understanding when using ePCT when filing an application as well as fulfilling any Authority's requirement.
+It also enabled our users to file online, and as a result of this awareness-raising, a 100% online filing in INAPI as a RO was achieved on 2021